kyleko1234/myEasyLedger/rest_api/Documentation/Authentication/Contents/Sign In.md

 The password of the user being authenticated.
 ___
 #### Returns
-Returns a JWT token upon successful authentication, or 401 and an error upon failed authentication.
+Returns a JWT token upon successful authentication.
+Returns 401 and message "Bad credentials" upon failure to authenticate.
+Returns 401 and "User is disabled" if the email in the request body exists in the database but the user has not been verified or is otherwise disabled.
 ___
 #### Sample Request
 `POST /auth/signin`